 The dazzling organ virtuoso of the Habsburg courts, whose improvisations made him a musical celebrity across Renaissance Europe.

-In the twilight of the 15th century, Paul Hofhaimer became the closest thing the German-speaking world had to a rockstar organist.
-Born in 1459, his genius was for the spontaneous: his ability to weave complex, emotive music on the spot at the organ captivated emperors and intellectuals alike.
-He served at the courts of Innsbruck and Salzburg, becoming a prized cultural asset for the Habsburgs, and his fame stretched far beyond the Alps, a rarity for German composers of his time.
-Figures like the Swiss humanist Vadian and the radical physician Paracelsus wrote of him with awe, cementing his reputation in print.
-While much of his improvised music is lost, his surviving compositions, often intricate and florid, place him among the 'Colorists'—masters of ornamental keyboard style.
-Hofhaimer’s legacy is that of a performer whose live artistry defined an era, making the organ a vessel of profound and immediate expression.
+Paul Hofhaimer captivated emperors and intellectuals with spontaneous, complex organ improvisations in the late 15th century.
+Born in 1459, his ability to weave emotive music on the spot made him a prized cultural asset for the Habsburgs at the courts of Innsbruck and Salzburg.
+His fame stretched beyond the Alps, a rarity for German composers of his time.
+Figures like the Swiss humanist Vadian and the physician Paracelsus wrote of him with awe.
+Much of his improvised music is lost.
+His surviving compositions, intricate and florid, place him among the 'Colorists'—masters of ornamental keyboard style.
+Hofhaimer made the organ a vessel of profound and immediate expression.

 The biggest hits of 1459